staticka/staticka/README.md

 $depot = new PageDepot($app);
 ```

-The `PageDepot` has a functionality to create a new page based on provided data:
+The specified depot has a functionality to create a new page based on provided payload:

 ``` php
 // index.php